CompassionCH/compassion-modules/sponsorship_tracking/README.rst

 Compassion Sponsorships Tracking
 ================================

-Module to track the sponsorships.
+Module to track the sponsorship departures and SUB sponsorships.
 It is based on a new state : sds_state.
-It adds a new kanban, tree and form view to track sponsorships.
+It adds a new kanban, tree and form view to track sponsorships after child departure.

 Color conventions for SDS Tracking Kanban View :